break-line-edu/table-project/README.md

 ### Requirements

 - You create a custom hook to handle the table logic (URL state, fetching data using `getCollection`, etc).
-- You use URL Query Parameters to preserve state (purpose: you could send the URL to someone and the table loads the data according to specified query parameters)
+- You use URL Query Parameters to preserve state (purpose: you should be able to send the URL to someone and the table loads the data according to the specified query parameters)
 - You can navigate forward and backward in history and the table loads accordingly
 - Adding/Removing a filter sets you back to page 1